haimgel/display-switch/README.md

 `usb_device` is which USB device to watch (vendor id / device id in hex), and `monitor_input` is which monitor input to switch to, when this device is connected.
-Supported values are `Hdmi1`, `Hdmi2`, `DisplayPort1`, `DisplayPort2` If your monitor has an USB-C port, it's usually reported as `DisplayPort2`
+Supported values are `Hdmi1`, `Hdmi2`, `DisplayPort1`, `DisplayPort2` If your monitor has an USB-C port, it's usually reported as `DisplayPort2`.
+Input can also be specified as a "raw" decimal or hexadecimal value: `monitor_input = 0x10`

 ## Logging